+353-1-416-8900REST OF WORLD

 Table of Contents

-4. Using FRP rebars instead of steel rebars in simply supported members
+8. Using FRP rebars instead of steel rebars in simply supported concrete members with external tendons

-5. Using FRP rebars instead of steel rebars in continuous members
+9. Using FRP rebars instead of steel rebars in continuous concrete members with external tendons

-14. Long-term behavior of externally prestressed concrete members
+13. Long-term behavior of prestressed concrete members with FRP/steel tendons

 Authors

-Tiejiong Lou School of Civil Engineering and Architecture, Wuhan University of Technology, China.
+Tiejiong Lou CEMMPRE, ARISE, University of Coimbra, Coimbra, Portugal.
 Professor Lou is a Professor of Structural Engineering at Wuhan University of Technology since December 2016.
 He was a Marie Sklodowska-Curie Individual Fellow at the University of Southampton, UK (2017-2019), a FCT Postdoctoral Fellow at the University of Coimbra, Portugal (2010-2016), a Research Fellow at Politecnico di Torino, Italy (2008-2010), and a Research Assistant/Associate.
 He has published 49 articles in leading international journals in the field of civil engineering.
-Yanan Wu School of Civil Engineering and Architecture, Wuhan University of Technology, China.
+Yanan Wu School of Civil Engineering and Architecture, Wuhan University of Technology, Wuhan, P.R.
+China.
 Yanan Wu is a PhD student in Structural Engineering at Wuhan University of Technology.
 She holds a Master's degree in 2022 at Xi 'an University of Technology, and has published two articles in the field of civil engineering.
 Sergio M.R.
-Lopes Professor of Civil Engineering at the University of Coimbra, Portugal.
+Lopes Professor of Civil Engineering at CEMMPRE, ARISE, University of Coimbra, Coimbra, Portugal.
 Professor Lopes holds a PhD degree, gained in 1991 from the University of Leeds, UK.
 He has published more than 80 articles in leading international journals in the field of civil engineering.
 His research interests cover: behaviour of structural concrete; high strength structures; non metallic reinforcement; non-cementitious concretes; composite timber-concrete structures